Anne Cherkowski: Professional

 On June 24, 2025, Cherkowski was drafted in the second round, ninth overall, by the New York Sirens in the 2025 PWHL Draft.
 On September 12, 2025, she signed a three-year contract with the Sirens.
+During the 2025–26 season, in her rookie year, she recorded two goals and seven assists in 28 games.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Sirens and signed a two-year contract with PWHL San Jose on June 6, 2026.

 International play

 On December 17, 2018, Cherkowski was selected to represent Canada at the 2019 IIHF World Women's U18 Championship.
 During the tournament she recorded two goals and assist in five games and won a gold medal.
 During the gold medal game against the United States, she scored the game-tying goal to force overtime.
 She again represented Canada at the 2020 IIHF World Women's U18 Championship where she recorded one goal and two assists in five games and won a silver medal.